 Don't miss the collections of butterflies shown above - fascinating!
 As the signs say, these butterflies are farm-raised, and collected only after they die from natural causes.
 None are killed.

-The Boston Flower and Garden Show is a rebirth of the 100+ year old New England Flower Show, which folded under economic pressers but continues to maintain a role in the new event.
+The Boston Flower and Garden Show is a rebirth of the 100+ year old New England Flower Show, which folded under economic pressures but continues to maintain a role in the event.

-The Boston Garden Show also features winning entries from two floral design competitions.
+The Boston Garden Show also features winning entries from floral design competitions.
 The stunning arrangements attract large crowds - and lots of photos.